wasimahmadpk/cdmi/README.md

 This repository contains code for our paper accepted in ICML Workshop 2022 on Spurious correlations, Invariance and Stability (SCIS): Causal Discovery using Model Invariance via Knockoffs by Wasim Ahmad, Maha Shadaydeh and Joachim Denzler.

-- The work can be cited once published.
+- The work can be cited using below citation information.

 ```
 @article{https://doi.org/10.48550/arxiv.2207.04055,